TbagTheo/SV-ba3/README.md

 RUNNING THE PROGRAM

-Important: In order to run the program with google tests, goougletest has to be downloaded from https://github.com/google/googletest.
+Important: In order to run the program with google tests, googletest has to be downloaded from https://github.com/google/googletest.
 The folder should be placed next to the build folder and the source files.